surajbhoji1208/node-nam-dev/README.md

      Caching(very imp)
         Importance: Caching is crucial for performance.
 Node.js caches the result of the require() call so that the module is only loaded and executed once.

+**************************libuv and async i/o EP6*****************************************
+Q: What type of threading does JavaScript use?
+   - JavaScript is a synchronous, single-threaded language, meaning there is only one thread in which the JavaScript engine (such as the V8 engine) runs.
+In JavaScript, code is executed line by line within this single thread.
+   - In other languages like C++ or Java, code can be executed across multiple threads.
+For example, a portion of the code might be executed in one thread, while another part runs simultaneously in a different thread.
+However, JavaScript handles this process more straightforwardly—executing code one line after the other in sequence.
+   - So, if you're executing line 2 in JavaScript, it will only run after line 1 has finished executing.
+This is the essence of synchronous execution: each task is performed one after the other, without overlap.

+                `JavaScript itself is synchronous, but with the power of Node.js, it can handle asynchronous operations, allowing JavaScript to perform multiple tasks concurrently.`
+Q: what are the portions inside the JS engine and How synchronous code is executed By JS Engine ?
+A:
+    The JavaScript engine operates with a single call stack, and all the code you write is executed within this call stack.
+The engine runs on a single thread, meaning it can only perform one operation at a time.
+    8In addition to the call stack, the JavaScript engine also includes a memory heap.
+This memory heap stores all the variables, numbers, and functions that your code uses.
+    One key feature of the JavaScript V8 engine is its garbage collector.
+The garbage collector automatically identifies and removes variables that are no longer in use, freeing up memory.
+Unlike languages like C++, where developers need to manually allocate and deallocate memory, JavaScript handles this process automatically.
+This means you don't have to worry about memory management—it's all taken care of by the engine.

+    #LIBUV
+        The JS engine cannot directly access OS files, so it calls on Libuv.
+Libuv, being very cool and full of superpowers, communicates with the OS, performs all the necessary tasks, and then returns the response to the JS engine.
+He offloads the work and does wonders behind the scene.